 Requisite: CHEM 151 or GEOL 301 or consent of the instructor.
 Fall semester.
 Professor Martini.2017-18: Not offered

 Independent reading or research.
 A written report will be required.
-A half course.
+A full course.

 Approval of the Departmental Chair is required.
 Fall and spring semesters.
-The Staff.2017-18: Not offered
+The Staff.2017-18: Offered in Fall 2017 and Spring 2018

 Independent research on a geologic problem within any area of staff competence.
 A dissertation of high quality will be required.

 Open to seniors who meet the requirements of the Departmental Honors program.
-Fall semester.
-The Staff.2017-18: Offered in Fall 2017
+Spring semester.
+The Staff.2017-18: Offered in Fall 2017 and Spring 2018